|

 child.
 Not even the court in Silverman or Friedrich

+required such a standard of proof.
 As our globe becomes more war torn, the courts will have

 to formulate what constitutes a zone of war.
 As